anurag8773/Library-Management-System-API/README.md

 -**Delete a book:** `DELETE /books/{id}`

 ## Design Choices Made
--**1.
-Flask Framework:**
+  ### 1. Flask Framework:
   Flask is a micro web framework that is lightweight, easy to use, and ideal for building small APIs.
 It is used in this project due to its simplicity and flexibility.
--**2.
-In-Memory Data Storage:**
+  ### 2. In-Memory Data Storage:
    For simplicity, book and member data is stored in memory (using Python lists).
 This makes the app quick to set up but limits scalability and persistence.
--**3.
-Token-Based Authentication:**
+  ### 3. Token-Based Authentication:
   A simple token-based authentication system is used to ensure that only authorized users can perform sensitive actions like adding, updating, or deleting books.
--**4.
-Pagination:**
+### 4. Pagination:
   Pagination has been implemented for listing books.
 By default, each request returns 5 books per page, but this can be adjusted to handle larger datasets.
--**5.
-Book Search:**
+### 5. Book Search:
   The search functionality supports searching books by title and author.
 The search is case-insensitive and returns matching books.
--**6.
-Flask Routing:**
+### 6. Flask Routing:
   Each route is dedicated to a specific task such as adding, updating, or deleting books.
 This ensures clear, simple, and readable code.

 ## Assumptions:
   **In-Memory Data:** The system assumes that the book and member data are stored in-memory, meaning it will be lost if the server restarts.
 For a production system, a database should be used.